 Any practitioner who has concerns that a child's sexual behaviour may be abusive should make a referral to Children's Services Social Care following their own agency child protection policy.

-Both Nottinghamshire and Nottingham City Safeguarding Children Boards have processes in place to ensure that the needs of all children who come to the attention of the police, the youth offending service or Children's Social Care for sexually abusive behaviour have their needs considered within a multi-agency meeting.
+Both Nottinghamshire and Nottingham City Safeguarding Children Partnerships have processes in place to ensure that the needs of all children who come to the attention of the police, the youth offending service or Children's Social Care for sexually abusive behaviour have their needs considered within a multi-agency meeting.
 Within Nottingham City this is through Assessment of Sexual Harm Arrangements (ASHA) meetings, and within Nottinghamshire, this is through the HSB Panel process.
 Detailed practice guidance covering these specific procedures is available within Children's Social Care and the Youth Offending service of both authorities.

 The purpose of these meetings is to: